 COMMUNITY

-INTERVENTION TEAM
+INTERVENTION TEAM (COMIT)

 The community intervention team (COMIT) provides assessment, counselling, therapy, case management and psychoeducation support for clients with mental health conditions and dementia, including their caregivers.
 With the assessment, the team develops individualised care plans for clients or link up the clients with other more suitable services.
 Caregivers will be provided with the appropriate assessment and intervention such as psychoeducation, training, support and support group.
 COMIT works closely with the community outreach teams, partner General Practitioners, Polyclinics and other community partners to provide holistic care to clients.